-Individuals who are not able to read the topmost letter of the Snellen chart, for them, the finger counting method should be undertaken for both eyes separately to see at which distance the patient can count fingers.
-The findings will be recorded.
+Individuals who are not able to read the top most letter of the Snellen chart, for them, the finger counting method should be undertaken for both eyes separately to see at which distance the patient can count fingers.
+Record the findings.